|Bolton by Bowland||Ribchester, St. Wilfrid's|

 All the dates for parish registers, transcripts, BTs and the IGI records have been taken from the publication Finding Folk: A Handlist of Genealogical Sources in the Lancashire County Record Office, published by the Lancashire County Record Office, Bow Lane, Preston in 1995; a 2nd edition was published in 1998 and a third in 1999.
 Some details of churches are taken from the pamphlet Discover the Churches from Skipton into Pendle, produced by the Diocese of Bradford and made available free of charge.
-Further details can be obtained from the Diocesan Tourism Officer, the Reverend Barry Newth.
-There is information on some of these churches on the Bradford Diocese web-site and links from it.
 Note that several of these places were in Yorkshire until the local government reorganisation of 1974 and then their administration came under Lancashire.
 As a result their parish registers are now preserved at the Lancashire County Record Office in Preston.
 However, the parishes formerly in Yorkshire come under the Diocese of Bradford in the Archdeaconry of Craven, in the Deaneries of Ewecross, Bowland, Skipton or South Craven.
 The parishes in this area that have always been in Lancashire, such as Whalley and Clitheroe, come under the Diocese of Blackburn.

 The current Bowland Deanery of the Diocese of Bradford comprises the modern parishes of Bolton by Bowland with Grindleton; Gargrave; Giggleswick and Rathmell with Wigglesworth; Gisburn; Hellifield; Hurst Green and Mitton; Kirkby in Malhamdale with Coniston Cold; Langcliffe with Stainforth and Horton-in-Ribblesdale; Long Preston with Tosside; Settle; Slaidburn; Waddington.